nlphotonics/spectrogram-with-notes/readme.md

-## Example
+## Tips

-1. Use “audioread” function to import the audio file.
+- Use “audioread” function to import the audio file.
+Use “x = x(1:10*Fs,1);” to cut out the first 10 seconds of the sound.
+If the sound is two channel, only one channel is needed.
+- Use “highpass” “lowpass” “bandpass” function to pick up your interested frequencies and eliminate irrelevant ones, e.g. the drums.
+Use “sound(x,Fs)” to play the sound.

-2. Use “spectrogram” function to perform the short-time Fourier transform.
+- Use “spectrogram” function to perform the short-time Fourier transform.
+Check the Matlab documentation for setting the parameters.
-3. Plot an initial spectrogram to find your interested frequency range, set “fmin” and “fmax”.
+- Plot an initial spectrogram to find your interested frequency range, set “fmin” and “fmax” for the range of reference lines of notes.
-4. Run the program again with appropriate parameters and get the result.
+- Run the program again with appropriate parameters and get the result.